cjbassi/gotop/README.md

 ## Colorschemes

 A different Colorscheme can be set with the `-c` flag followed its name.
 You can find them in the `colorschemes` folder.
 Feel free to add a new one.
 You can use 256 colors, bold, underline, and reverse.
-More info [here](https://godoc.org/github.com/nsf/termbox-go#Attribute) and [here](https://godoc.org/github.com/nsf/termbox-go#OutputMode) under 'Output256'.
+You can see the template and get more info [here]() and see the default colorscheme as an example [here]().

 ## TODO